breadboardapp/breadboard/README.md

   - Gelbooru
   - Rule34

+- **Simple, clean, modern UI**
 - **Search by wanted and unwanted tags** (prefix a tag with a hyphen `-` to exclude it)
-- **Image downloads**
+- **Image downloading**
 - **Image favouriting** and filtering favourites by site
 - **Hiding AI-generated images**
-- **Support for modern Android features** (dynamic colour, themed icon, predictive back animations)
+- **Support for the latest Android features** like dynamic colour, themed icon, and predictive back animations

 ## Contributing

-This app is a project by two inexperienced Android devs.
 Feedback and code contributions are welcome!